tatteaid/tatteaid/README.md

 ## Ambrosia
-- I enjoy working on open-source and random projects (mostly Minecraft stuff right now).
+- Java developer working on special Minecraft projects!
-- Planning on learning Rust as well as front/back-end development this year, hopefully sometime soon...<br />
+- 8 years of Java experience and 1 year of C experience.
+- Proficient with the SpigotAPI & NMS.<br />

 ---